felipegb94/RapidPT/README.md

 ## Overview

-Multiple hypothesis testing is a problem when applying statistical tests on neuroimaging studies.
+Multiple hypothesis testing is a problem in neuroimaging studies.
 Permutation testing is a nonparametric method for estimating a threshold that can identify what brain regions that display statistically significant differences or activity.
 The computational burden of this method, however, for low thresholds and large datasets can be prohibitive.

 **RapidPT** is a MATLAB toolbox for fast, reliable, hardware independent, permutation testing.